fschuch/wizard-template/docs/tooling/mypy.md

 ## Configuration

-Mypy settings are defined in the `[tool.mypy]` section of [pyproject.toml](../pyproject.toml).
+Mypy settings are defined in the `[tool.mypy]` section of `pyproject.toml`.
 You can customize strictness, ignored files, and more.

 ## Further Reading